flanksource/docs/mission-control/docs/installation/gcp-gke.md

 ## Monitoring Multiple Clusters

-When you want to monitor more than one k8s cluster in a centralized manner, you must create a secret containing the kubeconfig of the child cluster.
+The cluster where Mission Control is deployed gets catalogued by default.
+To monitor more than one k8s cluster in a centralized manner, you must create a secret containing the kubeconfig of the child cluster.
 This secret must be created in the parent cluster where Mission Control is deployed:

 ```
 apiVersion: v1